 Another name for blood sugar is glucose.
 Glucose is found in the blood.
 Unless you are following a strict ketogenic diet, glucose will be your number one source of energy and nutrients for your body.
 This energy source first goes to the body’s organs, the muscles, and the nervous system.
 The small intestine, the liver, and the pancreas all play vital roles in producing, storing, and producing glucose.
 The endocrine system is primarily responsible for keeping levels in check.
 Our main source of glucose comes from the foods we eat, primarily carbohydrates.

-The final process in the conversion of glucose to energy for the body is called glycogenolysis and involves the pancreas and also the liver.
+The final process in the conversion of glucose to energy for the body is called glycogenolysis and involves the pancreas and the liver.
 After you eat something (either a carb or a protein), the pancreas produces a substance called insulin as well as a hormone called glucagon.
 Insulin lowers blood sugar while glucagon raises it.
 Basically, these two pancreas-produced hormones are what keep sugars balanced.

-Some foods can send your blood sugar and insulin levels on an up and down roller coaster.
-Being on this roller coaster over time can lead to prediabetes, insulin resistance, Type 2 diabetes and cancer.
+Some foods can send your blood sugar and insulin levels on an up-and-down roller coaster.
+Being on this roller coaster over time can lead to prediabetes, insulin resistance, Type 2 diabetes, and cancer.

 Some foods and lifestyle habits that can contribute to this vicious process may surprise you.
 The obvious ones are sugary foods, simple carbs like pasta, bread products like bagels, sugary drinks like soda and Gatorade, alcohol, caffeine, and chronic stress.
-The not-so-obvious factors are certain kinds of pharmaceutical drugs like corticosteroids, diuretic, antidepressants, and birth control pills.
+The not-so-obvious factors are certain kinds of pharmaceutical drugs like corticosteroids, diuretics, antidepressants, and birth control pills.
 In addition, some people may experience blood sugar “spikes and crashes” because of hormonal changes (during menstruation or during menopause) or when exposed to extreme heat or extreme exercise.